 If your grass has moss or a thatch of dead grass and leaves it can form a dense layer which holds water and creates an environment for moss to grow.
 It also stops water and oxygen getting to the grass roots below.

-Using a spring tine rake
+Method 1: Using a spring tine rake

 This is the simplest way although it involves an amount of physical effort to do the whole area.
 You should aim to rake in one direction then at slightly different angle to get more material.
 Remember though, grass will need help to recover from this.
 Sowing more seed or feeding is a good idea.

-Using an automated scarifier
+Method 2: Using an automated scarifier

-This will remove a lot more material and will be useful if you want to overseed afterwards.
-This may result in seeing soil patches where the moss has been removed but that is what you need to overseed so don’t panic.
+You can hire or buy one if you have a large area to cover.
+This method will remove a lot more material and will be useful if you want to overseed afterwards.
+This may result in seeing soil patches where the moss has been removed - but that is what you need to overseed so don’t panic!

-This is best done in September as an autumn renovation or in April as a spring renovation
+This is best done in September as an autumn renovation or in April as a spring renovation.

-Why do I get moss?
+Why do I get thatch?